alex-bellon/wikipedia/README.md

 ### Fluid Dynamics
 - [Vortex Shedding](https://en.wikipedia.org/wiki/Vortex_shedding) - In fluid dynamics, vortex shedding is an oscillating flow that takes place when a fluid such as air or water flows past a bluff (as opposed to streamlined) body at certain velocities, depending on the size and shape of the body.

+### Medical
+- [Hyperthymesia](https://en.wikipedia.org/wiki/Hyperthymesia) - a condition that leads people to be able to remember an abnormally large number of their life experiences in vivid detail.
+It is extraordinarily rare, with only about 60 people in the world having been diagnosed with the condition as of 2021.

 ### Physics
 - [Cat state](https://en.wikipedia.org/wiki/Cat_state), named after Schrödinger's cat, is a quantum state that is composed of two diametrically opposed conditions at the same time, such as the possibilities that a cat be alive and dead at the same time.
 - [Eddy current](https://en.wikipedia.org/wiki/Eddy_current) -  Loops of electrical current induced within conductors by a changing magnetic field in the conductor according to Faraday's law of induction.